-Our lively annual Postgraduate Research Day is always well-attended and gives postgraduate researchers the opportunity to showcase their work to staff and students in the School of Law.
+Our lively annual Postgraduate Research Day is always well-attended and gives postgraduate researchers the opportunity to showcase their work to staff and students in the Department of Law and Criminology.
 We understand the importance of fostering doctoral students' professional skills, and fully support them in presenting papers at academic conferences in the UK and abroad.
 We are committed to our students' success, providing mock vivas, annual reviews, and personal advice on issues such as managing time pressures and meeting deadlines.
 Students are also actively encouraged to join one of the School’s four thriving research groups.
 Many members of the School's postgraduate community are from outside the UK, providing an opportunity for the exchange of ideas within an international context.

 Students register for an MPhil and then participate in an upgrade process before the 20th month of their studies if full time (40th month part time).
 This requires them to submit chapters of their work for consideration by a panel of staff members and then make a formal presentation in front of this panel.
 Having upgraded students are expected to submit their thesis by the end of their third year, or at the latest by the end of their fourth year if full time (part time by the end of their 8th year).

 The Department welcomes applications from suitably qualified and highly-motivated candidates.
 The application process for our postgraduate research programmes is interactive.
 We place great emphasis on matching prospective students to supervisors’ interests, building on our existing research activities.
 Interested potential applicants should first refer to our website to obtain a good idea of the School’s research expertise.
 The School is only able to consider applications in research areas of interest to its full-time academic staff.